From £202,9009

 Those used to the softened mid-range pick-up of the McLaren 570S will be stunned at how crisply this car surges forward the instant you flex your toe.
 You needn’t hold onto a lower gear and higher revs during faster cross-country driving to keep the engine in that permanent state of readiness.
 Even in higher gears, the torque just floods in the split second you ask for it.
 The electric motor blends with the combustion engine so seamlessly, before the latter takes over the ravenous heavy lifting beyond 5000rpm, and pulls freely and forcefully to well beyond 8000rpm.

+However you characterise its flavour, the Artura is certainly an objectively fast car – and very easy to drive fast.
 Except, that is, when you choose to dial up Electric on the powertrain mode controller.
-The gap in the Artura’s performance level between Sport or Track mode and here is something of a chasm, and it might be ill-advised to switch to zero-emissions running when waiting at a busy junction.
+The gap in the Artura’s performance level between Sport or Track mode and here is something of a chasm, and might make it an ill-advised decision to switch to zero-emissions running when waiting at a busy junction, for example.

 Once you have acclimatised to the Artura’s electric-only performance potential, however, you will find it an easy car to drive even here: still responsive if far from fast above about 40mph, ready to cruise even at gentler motorway speeds should you want it to, and good for an electric range of 17 miles on a mixed route.